‘Queer Eye for the Straight Guy’ put the ‘real’ in reality television 20 years ago - KESQ

 It was a novel take on the makeover concept, not only in terms of being one of the first monstrously successful programs in the then-nascent realm of reality TV, but also one of the first titles to feature not one – but five – gay people as the leads.
 (For context, it had only been five years since the sitcom “Ellen” got canceled, shortly after the main character played by Ellen DeGeneres came out as gay.)

-“It was a a huge swing for them,” series creator David Collins told CNN in an interview, referring to the executives at NBC Universal who had bought Bravo around that time, and who had put faith in the fledgling concept.
+“It was a a huge swing for them,” series creator and Scout Productions co-founder David Collins told CNN in an interview, referring to the executives at NBC Universal who had bought Bravo around that time, and who had put faith in the fledgling concept.

 Needless to say, “QEFTSG” turned out to become a huge success, running for five seasons and winning the Primetime Emmy for outstanding reality program in 2004 – only the third such Emmy to be handed out at that time.